OscarBataille/DKIM-Replay-attacks-Finder/README.md

 # Partial-DKIM replay attacks detector
 Detect email senders that do not correctly sign the "Subject" header in the DKIM-Signature header.
-DKIM-Signed emails without the subjects are vulnerable to DKIM-replay attacks with a crafted Subject (especially if they do not sign the "To" header neither).
+DKIM-Signed emails are vulnerable to DKIM-replay attacks with a crafted Subject.

 This tool will connect to an IMAP server and check the DKIM-Signature headers of the emails.